 Leslie Varela, MS, LPC Associate

-Helping Teens Navigate Anger & Overwhelm After Divorce
+Helping Teens Navigate Anxiety & Overwhelm After Divorce

 Supervised by Dr. Shirin Khosravi, LPC-S